peterloes/SmartAnimalTraps/README.md

 --> Protection against misuse!!!
 Dear follower, please contact me via email to get more information about the used wireless radio module.

-## 4_ReusedFrontplateLightBarriers_&_ElectronicsServo
+## 4_reusedFrontplateLightBarriers_&_electronicsServo
-- Radio Module
+- Radio module
 - Reused frontplate nestbox with Lightbarriers
-- Servomotor and Shutter is adjusted to the end positions.
+- Servomotor and shutter is adjusted to the end positions.

 !!!
 Electronics Radio Module V??? in process DD.06.2022